 ARIC requires a Minnesota Code change plus agreement by simultaneous ECG comparison before declaring that the ECG pattern change meets ARIC criteria for an evolving ECG diagnostic pattern.

-The coded forms are returned to the Coordinating Center for data entry and the ECGs are filed by field center and ID at the Coding Center.
+The ECGs are filed by field center and ID at the Coding Center.

-2.5 Community Surveillance ECGs
+2.4 Community Surveillance ECGs